EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 # A few current goals (Or rather wishes, to be honest; Will definitely need help) are/were:
 * MAIN/PAUSE MENU'S: They exist and have basic features (Start/resume the game, quit game, fullscreen/window options and sound/music settings); Both still need work because of either missing features or needing tweaks and fixes; Aesthetic/art style is also worth considering.
 * SAVE/LOAD: Not a thing; Need to understand clearly how it can work and avoid the least amount of problems.
-* CHECKPOINT SYSTEM: Not a thing; I got a basic object that should fill this role, even if i need to make this work and avoid issues.
+* CHECKPOINT SYSTEM: Works with the Player so far.
 * SCENE CHANGER: Levels/scenes can change and there's an animation when the transition happens.
 * LEVEL SELECT/HUB: Not a thing; Not sure exactly how level selection would work.
 * BASIC PLAYER MOVEMENT: You can move left/right and jump; Even got a "jump buffer" kinda.